Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/01_Instance.md

 If everything went well then the handle to the instance was stored in the `VkInstance` class member.
 Nearly all Vulkan functions return a value of type `VkResult` that is either `VK_SUCCESS` or an error code.
-To check if the instance was created successfully, simply add a check for the success value:
+To check if the instance was created successfully, we don't need to store the result and can just use a check for the success value instead:

 ```c++
 if (vkCreateInstance(&createInfo, nullptr, &instance) != VK_SUCCESS) {